HVAC Schools in Wyoming – Degrees & Certifications

 Northwest College

-Northwest College offers an HVAC apprenticeship program providing students with functional knowledge about the basics of HVAC/R and preparing them to take the journeyman’s test.
-The faculty of the program includes industry experts who provide students with hands-on training in air conditioning theory, motors & basic electrical controls, electrical theory, installation methods, code requirements, and much more!
+Northwest College offers an HVAC apprenticeship program providing students with functional knowledge about the basics of HVAC-R and preparing them to take the journeyman’s test.
+The program’s faculty includes industry experts who provide students with hands-on training in air conditioning theory, motors & basic electrical controls, electrical theory, installation methods, code requirements, and much more!

 The program requires 6,000 to 8,000 hours of on-the-job training and 576 hours of instruction.
 Some of the topics students will delve into include HVAC theory, blueprint reading, electricity, air conditioning, sheet metal, fuel gas piping & venting, and hydronics.